YEEthanCC/AgentBuilder-EN/Knowledge_Base/Integrate_Knowledge_Base_within_Application.md

 While this method incurs some additional costs, it is more adept at handling complex knowledge base content, such as content that combines semantic queries and keyword matches, or cases involving multilingual returned content.

-Dify currently supports multiple Rerank models.
+AgentBuilder currently supports multiple Rerank models.
 To use external Rerank models, you'll need to provide an API Key.
 Enter the API Key for the Rerank model (such as Cohere, Jina, etc.) on the "Model Provider" page.

 ![cohere_model](/Knowledge_Base/images/cohere_model.png)